pholser/junit-quickcheck/README.md

     }
 ```

-There are times when using assumptions with junit-quickcheck may yield too few values that meet the desired
+Sometimes, using assumptions with junit-quickcheck may yield too
-criteria:
+few values that meet the desired criteria:

 ```java
     @RunWith(Theories.class)